White House Eyes Piecemeal Pandemic Aid After Trump Ends Talks On Overall Package

 He said the White House has "condoned off different working groups" to prevent further spread and make sure people are safe.

-On Trump's tweets last night about declassifying documents related to the investigation of Russian interference in the 2016 election, Meadows said "hopefully we'll see documents in coming days."
+On Trump's tweets last night about declassifying documents related to the investigation of Russian interference in the 2016 election, Meadows said, "Hopefully, we'll see documents in coming days."